Christo107/Training_Quiz/README.md

         - the different options that can be chosen and
         - how to chose the option you want.
     - It then asks the user if they ready to proceed with the quiz, if so, the quiz begins.
-    - If they select no, a warning message appears to tell them that the quiz is mandatory and must be completed by the deadline assigned.
+    - If they select no, a warning message appears to tell them to enter y to begin, or else complete the quiz at another time.

 ![Introduction and Instructions image](./assets/documentation/images/intro_instructions.jpg)